233 Dead, Dozens Missing After Storm Annihilates Area

 Local bakery owner Mai Anh evacuated her home with her family, seeking shelter at her parents’ residence.
 However, upon her return on Thursday to assess her business, she found over two feet of standing water inside her shop.
 She stated that operating under these conditions was impossible as her store’s inventory was fully destroyed.

-The Center for Strategic and International Studies estimates that while 95% of businesses in Haiphong are expected to restart operations by September 10th, the repair efforts will likely result in decreased production for weeks or even months.
+The Center for Strategic and International Studies estimates that while 95% of businesses in Haiphong were expected to restart operations, the repair efforts would likely result in decreased production for weeks or even months.

-In Thailand, officials have reported 10 deaths and issued warnings about the ongoing risk of flash floods in various areas over the next week.
+In Thailand, officials reported 10 deaths and issued warnings about the ongoing risk of flash floods in various areas.
 The situation in Myanmar is also severe, with the military reporting at least 33 nationwide deaths.
 Local news reports indicate the death toll may be higher, with dozens of individuals reported missing in regions affected by floods and landslides.

-With the forecast predicting more heavy rainfall in the coming days, Vietnamese authorities remain vigilant.
-Flood warnings have been issued for specific Hanoi areas, including Phuc Tan beach, Phuc Xa beach, and the wards of Tu Lien, Quang Ba, and Phu Thuong.
+Flood warnings were issued for specific Hanoi areas, including Phuc Tan beach, Phuc Xa beach, and the wards of Tu Lien, Quang Ba, and Phu Thuong.
 As water levels continue to rise in rivers throughout northern regions, concerns are growing about the possibility of additional widespread flooding.

 ━ latest articles